 3. Have you been audited within the past 36 months?

-- In recent years, most organizations typically conduct a hardware refresh every 3 to 5 years to boost productivity and reduce costs.
-Oracle LMS audit frequency coincides with these hardware refresh cycles.
+Since most organizations typically conduct a hardware refresh every 3 -5 years to boost productivity and reduce costs, Oracle LMS audit frequency coincides with these hardware refresh cycles.
 This interval may differ if Oracle learns of changes to your environment.

 4. Are you using VMware vSphere 6 for virtualization?

 Oracle does not allow soft partitioning (a.k.a. virtualization) as a means to circumvent its licensing rules.
 If you are running an Oracle database combined with VMware’s recent virtualization software, vSphere 6, things get more complicated.
 Because this version of vSphere enables Oracle customers to move virtual machines running Oracle databases and applications across servers within clusters of servers, Oracle requires its licensees to license their entire server farm, which most licensees are either unaware of or choose not to do on their own as these license fees can be very substantial.
 Therefore, Oracle looks to audit wherever they suspect vSphere 6 to be deployed.